oguru/DnD-AI/Items etc/Jirrek Items.md

 - The gauntlets cause your voice to become dramatically deeper when making threats or boasts
 - Small objects you hold tend to accidentally crumple or bend, requiring you to constantly be gentle with delicate items like cups or writing implements

-### Radiant Soul Greatsword - D
+### Radiant Soul Greatsword
 *For the Sorcerer/Cleric/Paladin*

-A greatsword of celestial and otherwordly alloys with a central diamond that glows with inner divine light.
+A mighty weapon of celestial and otherwordly alloys with a central diamond that glows with inner divine light.

 **Attunement:** By a character with divine spellcasting abilities
 - +3 to hit and damage rolls